 - Increased security threats

-.xyz domains are more vulnerable to security threats, like ransomware.
-Microsoft defender for cloud is one of the examples which marks .xyz files as potential ransomware and this impacts the reputation of the business.
+.xyz domains are more vulnerable to security threats like ransomware.
+Microsoft defender for cloud is one of the examples which marks .xyz files as potential ransomware and impacts the business’s reputation.

-Many startups may not be aware that their emails are not being received by their customers due to the use of .xyz domains, which can lead to lost business opportunities and revenue.
+Many startups may not be aware that their customers are not receiving their emails due to the use of .xyz domains, which can lead to lost business opportunities and revenue.
 This silent killer can make the .xyz extension extremely dangerous for any project looking to grow.
-Here is a case of why it can be so dangerous.
+Here is a case of why it can be so costly to build on xyz.

 Since launch in 2014 .XYZ domains have taken off and today it’s a domain of choice by blockchain companies, scammers, and hackers.
 You can read more about “why hackers love .xyz and other new top-level domains.” – F Secure